 - Be extremely cautious when using candles.

-- Lithium-ion battery devices such as e-scooters and e-bikes may catch fire or explode if not charged and stored properly.
+- Charge and store lithium-ion battery devices such as e-scooters and e-bikes properly.

 Don't